p10r/p10r.github.io/content/blog/2025-03-02-blabla/index.md

 While this test looks good overall, it also has one major drawback: Understanding _what_ is being tested is not easy, because one has to first read _how_ the page is being queried.
 Implementation details are leaking into our test specification.

-Let's try to put the code comments into actual code.
+The typical observation that this is happening are comments above certain (speak: the most complex) lines to explain to the next dev what's happening there.

+What can we do about it?

 ## Hiding Implementation Logic

 ![A cluttered test](cluttered.svg)
 *A cluttered test*
+a

 Tests serve as documentation.
 Documentation should be easy to read.
 The best way to achieve this is by separating what is being tested from how it's being tested.